generic-account/generic-account.github.io/index.md

 Welcome!
 I’m an MIT sophomore studying Electrical Engineering & Computer Science and Mathematics.
 I focus on programming languages and computer architecture, with interests in performance engineering, compiler optimization, machine learning, numerical methods, and finance.
+I especially like making Python eDSLs.

 Outside of school I enjoy language learning, radio, music, environmental sustainability, and time in nature.